-- Airborne enemies in Journey To Silius typically appear in areas with bottomless pits.
+- Airborne enemies in Journey to Silius typically appear in areas with bottomless pits.

 - Every jump quest in MapleStory is chock full of these.
-Oh god.

-- Scott Pilgrim vs. the World - The Game features hordes of flying bats and Medusa Heads which fill the exact same niche.
+- Scott Pilgrim vs. The World - The Game features hordes of flying bats and Medusa Heads which fill the exact same niche.

 - They Bleed Pixels has the flying octopodes.
 They attack by dashing a third of the way across the screen; they usually hover far out of reach while they get ready to attack you.